Andrew McCutchen Player Props: Pirates vs. Rockies

 - McCutchen has driven in a run in five games this season (31.3%), including two games with multiple runs batted in.

-- In seven of 16 games this year, he has scored, including multiple runs once.
+- In seven of 16 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.